axa-rev-research/2026-EPFL-QHackathon/README.md

 Your formulation should include:
 - A clear business description of the problem and assumptions
 - Decision variables
 - Objective function (profit, capital, acceptance rate, risk cost, etc.)
 - Practical constraints (regulatory, business, portfolio, limits)
-- Synthesised toy datasets to run, these can be found in the public domain or currated through an LLM
+- A created or sourced toy datasets to test your algorithm(s).
+You can pull these from public‑domain repositories or quickly generate them using an LLM.
+Kaggle has a good amount of varied datasets.
+Don’t overthink the dataset, its only purpose is to help you validate and demo your quantum approach, so realism isn’t a priority.
 - Complexity analysis of the problem (how difficult is it to solve and how do the variables scale with problem size)